flatscrew/rasterflow-docs/content/2.operations/color/absolute.md

 ---
 title: Absolute
-description: "Makes each linear RGB component be the absolute of its value, fabs(input_value)"
+description: "Makes each linear RGB component be the absolute of its value, fabs(input_value)."
 links:
   - label: "gegl:absolute"
     to: "https://gegl.org/operations/gegl-absolute"